best-practice-and-impact/qa-of-code-guidance/book/principles.md

 Reproducible analysis relies on a transparent production process, so that anyone can follow your steps and understand your results.
-This transparency eases reuse of our methods and results.
+This transparency eases reuse of your methods and results.
-Easy reproducibility helps your colleagues test and validate what we have done.
+Easy reproducibility helps your colleagues test and validate what you have done.
 When reproducibility is guaranteed, users and colleagues can focus on verifying that the implementation is correct and that the research is useful for its intended purpose.

 Reproducibility relies on effective documentation.
-Good documentation should show how our methodology and our implementation map to each other.
+Good documentation should show how your methodology and your implementation map to each other.
-Good documentation should allow users and other researchers to reuse and adapt our analysis.
+Good documentation should allow users and other researchers to reuse and adapt your analysis.

 Reproducible analysis supports the requirements of the [Code of Practice for Statistics](https://www.statisticsauthority.gov.uk/code-of-practice/) around quality assurance and transparency (auditability).
 Wherever possible, we share the code we used to produce our outputs, along with enough data to allow for proper testing.